Cut Out Cookies

-Next, add in an egg, vanilla extract and almond extract:
+Next, add an egg, vanilla extract and almond extract:

-Add in flour and baking powder, then mix on low speed to incorporate the flour mixture and turn it into a dough:
+Add all-purpose flour and baking powder, then mix on low speed to incorporate the flour mixture and turn it into a dough:

 Roll the dough out onto a flat, lightly floured surface using a rolling pin, then cut your shapes out:

 Set the cookies out on a silicone mat or parchment paper: